Baked Stuffed Shrimp with Crabmeat (40 Min Appetizer)

 Butterflied shrimp on a pan with crab stuffing ontop, unbaked with breadcrumbs.

-Sprinkle 3 tablespoons of seasoned bread crumbs or crushed Ritz crackers evenly over the stuffed shrimp.
+Place the butterflied shrimp on a baking sheet.
+Fill each shrimp with a generous spoonful of the cooled crab mixture.
+Sprinkle 3 tablespoons of seasoned bread crumbs or crushed Ritz crackers evenly over the stuffed shrimp..

 Baked stuffed shrimp hot out of hte oven on a baking sheet.